Ideal use case overview

 Before you begin

-Prepare 3-5 questions with answers that correspond to your product.
+Prepare 3-5 questions with answers that correspond to your product attributes.

 Gather image files for question responses and outcome products.